Introduction

 Cons

-- Interface may feel dated compared to modern alternatives
+- Interface may feel dated compared to more modern platforms

-- Can be complex for small teams or simple projects
+- Can be complex and overwhelming for small teams or simple projects

 - Higher price point than some competitors.